 - 1-1/2 to 1-3/4 cups all-purpose flour

 - 2 tablespoons honey

 - 1 tablespoon olive oil

 - 1/2 teaspoon salt

 - 1. In a small bowl, dissolve yeast in warm water.
 In a large bowl, mix whole wheat flour and 1/4 cup all-purpose flour; stir in yeast mixture.
-Let stand, covered, 45 minutes.
-Add walnuts, honey, oil, rosemary, salt and 3/4 cup all-purpose flour; beat on medium speed until smooth.
-Stir in enough remaining all-purpose flour to form a soft dough (dough will be sticky).
+Let stand, covered, 15 minutes.
+Add honey, oil, rosemary, salt and 3/4 cup all-purpose flour; beat on medium speed until smooth.
+Stir in walnuts and enough remaining all-purpose flour to form a soft dough.

 - 3. Punch down dough.
 Turn onto a lightly floured surface; divide into thirds.
 Roll each into a 12-in. rope.
 Place ropes on a greased baking sheet and braid.
 Pinch ends to seal; tuck under.
-Cover with a kitchen towel; let rise in a warm place until doubled, about 1 hour.
+Cover with a kitchen towel; let rise in a warm place until almost doubled, about 30 minutes.

 - 4. Preheat oven to 375°.
 Bake 20-25 minutes or until golden brown.
 Remove from pan to a wire rack to cool.
 Yield: 1 loaf (9 slices).